kylepott/blog/content/posts/2020-05-13-structured-big-data-analysis.markdown.md

-  * [Machine Learning to Transform Photos into 3D with Python](https://technicalagain.com/2020/05/11/machine-learning-transforming-photos-into-3d-with-python/). _Using an AWS GPU instances to run PyTorch to create 3D images.
-CloudWatch implementation to control costs._  * [Build a Multiplayer Online Game in Python](https://technicalagain.com/2020/05/07/building-a-multiplayer-online-game-in-python/) _Online game that can be played by up to 10 players.
+  * [Machine Learning to Transform Photos into 3D with Python](/2020/05/11/machine-learning-transforming-photos-into-3d-with-python/). _Using an AWS GPU instances to run PyTorch to create 3D images.
+CloudWatch implementation to control costs._  * [Build a Multiplayer Online Game in Python](/2020/05/07/building-a-multiplayer-online-game-in-python/) _Online game that can be played by up to 10 players.
 Client and Server architecture written totally in Python._

-  * [According to Facebook, I will Have a Dad-Bod on June 28, 2021](https://technicalagain.com/2020/04/14/according-to-facebook-i-will-have-a-dad-bod-on-june-28-2021/) _A data science project that uses Python to predict future weight gain.
+  * [According to Facebook, I will Have a Dad-Bod on June 28, 2021](/2020/04/14/according-to-facebook-i-will-have-a-dad-bod-on-june-28-2021/) _A data science project that uses Python to predict future weight gain.
 Also, created an open source project [Dad-Bod on GitHub](https://github.com/kylepott/Dad-Bod)._  * [Part 2: My Future Self is Beating the Dad Bod](https://technicalagain.com/2020/04/16/part-2-my-future-self-is-beating-the-dad-bod/) _I created another open source tool to send myself a daily text message tracking my progress to goal._

-  * [Using Data Science to Pick NCAA Tournament First Round Winners](https://technicalagain.com/2020/03/07/using-data-science-to-pick-ncaa-tournament-first-round-winners/). _Using correlation to find the variables that are most predictive of NCAA men’s basketball first round tournament wins._  * [Building a Model to Pick NCAA First Round Winners](https://technicalagain.com/2020/03/15/building-a-model-to-pick-ncaa-first-round-winners/). _Part two of my previous post that builds a data science model to predict NCAA tournament winners._
+  * [Using Data Science to Pick NCAA Tournament First Round Winners](/2020/03/07/using-data-science-to-pick-ncaa-tournament-first-round-winners/). _Using correlation to find the variables that are most predictive of NCAA men’s basketball first round tournament wins._  * [Building a Model to Pick NCAA First Round Winners](/2020/03/15/building-a-model-to-pick-ncaa-first-round-winners/). _Part two of my previous post that builds a data science model to predict NCAA tournament winners._

+**Python Code**

+{{< gist kylepott c21585fc50d9951766c7bcb290c39689 >}}